superseriousbusiness/gotosocial/docs/admin/domain_permission_subscriptions.md

 For example, instances `instance-a.example.org`, `instance-b.example.org`, and `instance-c.example.org` decide that they only want to federate with each other.

-Using some version management platform like GitHub, they host a plaintext-formatted allowlist at something like `https://raw.githubusercontent.com/our-cluster/allowlist/refs/heads/main/allows.txt`.
+Using some version management platform like Codeberg, they host a plaintext-formatted allowlist at something like `https://codeberg.org/our-cluster/allowlist/raw/branch/main/allows.txt`.

 The contents of the plaintext-formatted allowlist are as follows: